William III of the Netherlands: Early life

-William was born on 19 February 1817 in the Palace of the Nation in Brussels, which was part of the United Kingdom of the Netherlands at the time.
+William was born on 19 February 1817 in the Palace of the Nation in Brussels, which was one of the capitals of the United Kingdom of the Netherlands.
 He was the eldest son of the future king William II of the Netherlands and Anna Pavlovna of Russia.
 He had three brothers, one of whom died in infancy, and one sister.
 William was particularly close to his brother Alexander, who was only 18 months his junior and for the most part was raised alongside him.
 As adults the two princes shared a passion for outdoor pursuits like shooting, riding and falconry as well as horse racing.
 Both were active members of the Royal Loo Hawking Club, which drew a large crowd of hunting enthusiasts to Het Loo Palace during the 1840s and early 1850s.
 William and Alexander also shared a deep frustration at not being given any meaningful tasks in the military.
 Alexander, who had a lively, amiable, tactful personality, got on well with his hot headed, capricious brother.
 His death at age 29 was a great loss to William, who counted him a true friend.
 He never became close to his youngest brother Henry, who was painfully shy, easily embarrassed and anxious to avoid incurring William's wrath.

 William and his brothers were raised by military men (their governors were distinguished officers decorated with the Military Order of William) and expected to join the military.
 In 1827, at the age of ten, William was made an honorary colonel in the Royal Netherlands Army by his grandfather.
 In the 1830s, he served as lieutenant in the Grenadiers Regiment and studied at Leiden University for a while, though without attempting to attain any degree.
 In 1834, during a visit to his maternal uncle Tsar Nicholas I, he was made honorary commander of the Grenadiers Regiment of Kiev nr.
 5 in the Imperial Russian Army.